 But this chart only addresses mortality.
 The number of cases, however, were consistently 500,000 to 800,000 annually.
 This lasted until the vaccine was introduced, and within seven years the numbers were down to almost zero.
 The same thing happened with Whooping Cough, with anti-vax charts again showing only the mortality rate and not the morbidity rate.
 If hygiene was enough to prevent disease, chicken pox rates would have plummeted before the mid-1990s.
 Instead, there were a steady four million cases per year until the varicella vaccine was introduced, and since then occurrences have gone down 85 percent.
 Also relevant is that death rates from diseases were going down largely because of health care advancements.
 Death rates for polio, for instance, declined due to the iron lung.

 Besides use of selective numbers, anti-vaxxers will also play to chemo-phobia.
 This is a winning strategy in a nation that is becoming less scientifically literate, and even easier to peddle to the already science-compromised anti-vax crowd.
 A typical approach is to mention that a vaccine has such-a-such a chemical in it.
 This is done without pointing out that the dose makes the difference.
 Modern Alternative Mama will gladly munch an organic pear that has 50 times more formaldehyde than the vaccine she is railing against.
+Moreover, the human body naturally produces more formaldehyde than what vaccines contain.

 Licking two tablets will not take away your pain, taking two tablets should do it, and taking two bottles of tablets will take you away.
 The same concept works for any ingested chemical.
 Mercury, aluminum, and sodium are used as preservatives in vaccines and come in minuscule amounts, much smaller than what we find in the foods and beverages we consume daily.